eclipse-archived/ceylon-lang.org/documentation/1.3/tour/sequences.md

     assert ({1, 2}=={1, 2}); //warning: equality not well-defined

-We should rewrite this code to use some other data structure for which value equality *is* well-defined.
+We should rewrite this code to use some other data structure for which [value equality][] *is* well-defined.
 For example, if we we wanted to take order into account, we could use sequences:

     assert ([1, 2]==[1, 2]);

 So now, naturally, it's time to learn about sequences.

+[value equality]: ../language-module/#equality_and_identity

 ## Sequences